Backlash (2024): Background

+Broadcast outlets

+Backlash was available live on traditional pay-per-view worldwide and was also available to livestream on Peacock in the United States and the WWE Network in most international markets.
+This was subsequently the final Backlash to air on the standalone WWE Network in most of those areas as its content merged under Netflix in January 2025; a select few countries maintained the WWE Network until early 2026 due to pre-existing contracts before they also merged under Netflix when those contracts expired.

 Storylines

 The event included five matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

 On Night 2 of WrestleMania XL, LA Knight defeated AJ Styles, while later that night in the main event, Cody Rhodes won SmackDown's Undisputed WWE Universal Championship, which was subsequently truncated to Undisputed WWE Championship.
 On April 12, it was announced that Rhodes's first challenger for the title would be determined by a tournament that would begin on that night's SmackDown.
 Knight and Styles subsequently won their respective triple threat matches.
 The following week, Styles defeated Knight to earn a match against Rhodes for the Undisputed WWE Championship at Backlash France.

 On Night 2 of WrestleMania XL, Damian Priest cashed in his Money in the Bank contract to win Raw's World Heavyweight Championship.
 The next night on Raw, Jey Uso won a fatal four-way match to become the number one contender for the title, which was scheduled for Backlash France.

 On Night 2 of WrestleMania XL, Bayley won SmackDown's WWE Women's Championship.
 On the following episode of SmackDown, Bayley said she wanted to give new opportunities to the other women on the roster to challenge her for the title.
 Tiffany Stratton interrupted to accept the opportunity; however, Bayley said that she was talking about giving Naomi a chance.
 Stratton then insulted Naomi, prompting her to come to the ring.
 After a discussion between Naomi and Stratton, they faced each other in a match to determine who would challenge Bayley for the championship, which Naomi won.
 The title match took place on the next episode, but ended in a no-contest after Stratton attacked both Bayley and Naomi.
 Another match between Naomi and Stratton was then scheduled for the next episode to determine who would challenge Bayley for the championship at Backlash France, but ended in another no-contest after interference from Nia Jax, who had been drafted to SmackDown earlier that night.
 SmackDown General Manager Nick Aldis then announced that Bayley would defend the WWE Women's Championship against both Naomi and Stratton in a triple threat match at Backlash France.